Brembo

-Brembo S.p.A. is an Italian manufacturer of automotive brake systems, especially for high-performance cars and motorcycles.
-Its head office is in Curno, Bergamo, Italy.
+Brembo N.V. is an Italian manufacturer of automotive parts that most notably produces braking systems for high-performance cars.
+Its operational head office is in Curno, Bergamo, Italy, while Amsterdam, Netherlands, is the company's legal seat.

 History

 Brembo was established in Paladina, Italy, on January 11, 1961, by Emilio Bombassei and Italo Breda (father and uncle, respectively, to the current Chairman Alberto Bombassei).
-The company was named after the Brembo river, as Bombassei lived in a village on the coast of the river before moving to Milan.
+The company was named after the Brembo river.
+Bombassei lived in a village on the coast of the river before moving to Milan.
 Soon after Brembo was formed, it specialized in disc brakes, which were imported from the UK at the time.
 The company entered into a supply contract with Alfa Romeo in 1964 and became Moto Guzzi's brake component supplier in 1966.
 In the 1980s, Brembo also began supplying brakes to BMW, Chrysler, Ferrari, Mercedes-Benz, Nissan, and Porsche.
 Brembo went public on the Milan Stock Exchange in 1995.

 In 2000, Brembo purchased the UK-based racing brake and clutch manufacturer AP Racing (a former division of Automotive Products).
 On November 9, 2007, Brembo's North American subsidiary acquired the Automotive Brake Components division of Hayes Lemmerz.
 The approximately €39.6-million sale included approximately 250 employees and production facilities in Homer, Michigan and Apodaca, Mexico.

 An official press release on May 21, 2014, announced an €83-million expansion of the Michigan facility.
 Later that year, on December 2, Brembo also announced plans to invest €32 million into a 31,500-square-meter production facility, projected to produce two million aluminum calipers annually.
 The expectation was initial operation by 2016 and full operation by the end of 2018.

 On March 5, 2015, Brembo's deputy chairman, Matteo Tiraboschi, reported the company's 2014 sales growth of 15% up to €1.8 billion and a net profit increase of 45% to €129.1 million.
 He also reported the company was exploring acquiring assets, with a focus on the automotive and aviation sectors.

-The company's corporate headquarters are in Stezzano, and the company has more than 10,634 employees within Italy and at branches in Brazil, China, Japan, Mexico, the US, Poland, Spain, Sweden, and the UK.
+The company's corporate headquarters are in Stezzano, and the company has more than 10,634 employees within Italy and at branches in Brazil, China, Japan, Mexico, Poland, Spain, Sweden, the UK and the US.
 As of 2019, Brembo was present in 14 countries worldwide.